Tips For Growing Herbs In Containers

 Tip: Plant herbs with similar watering, sunlight and soil requirements together.
 Rosemary and Sage like hot and dry and make good container companions.
 Parsley and Basil like steady moisture and work well in the same container.

 • Not sure what container to use for planting herbs?
 As long as the container has drainage holes, it will work.
 Most herbs don’t have large root systems and can fit in smaller containers.
+Use a non-toxic planter to avoid leaching heavy metals, plasticizers and arsenic into the soil and teh plants themselves.

 TIP: If your container doesn’t have bottom holes, you can use a nail or drill to create DRAINAGE HOLES in the bottom.
 Smaller containers have less soil, so you may have to water more often.